chrissoncrant/space-tourism/MY-README.md

 The first challenge for this is creating the hamburger navigation.
 Before seeing how Kevin does this, I am going to build out a hmaburger menu following [Andy Bell's walkthrough](https://piccalil.li/tutorial/build-a-fully-responsive-progressively-enhanced-burger-menu/).

+I spent at least 5 days on following this tutorial.
+Sure, I could have simply copied and pasted, but that's not my style.
+At least not in the context of learning.
+I could swallow my pride if it was necessary and there was a deadline and then spend time outside work learning, but that wasn't the case in this case.

+What took me so long was going through the JavaScript that made the burger menu work.
+It utilizes Custom Elements which extend the HTMLElement object.
+It involves ES6 classes, proxy objects, state, the Resize Observer API.
+All of these I wasn't so familiart with.
+So I spent time learning about each.

+While learning about each I was tearing apart the JS code, thinking about what the heck it was going on and creating a [reference project which has thorough comments on what each part of the code does](https://chrissoncrant.github.io/reference-projects/hamburger-menu/).

+I feel like my JS game has levelled up tremendously.

+I will be applying what I learned in that tutorial to this project.